Darren Mougey

-Darren Mougey (born April 7, 1985) is an American football executive who is the assistant general manager for the Denver Broncos of the National Football League (NFL).
-Mougey also was a former American football wide receiver.
-He was signed by the Atlanta Falcons as an undrafted free agent in 2009.
-He played college football at San Diego State.
+Darren Webster Mougey (born April 7, 1985) is an American professional football executive and former wide receiver who is the general manager of the New York Jets of the National Football League (NFL).
+He played college football for the San Diego State Aztecs as a wide receiver and was signed by the Atlanta Falcons as an undrafted free agent in 2009.